larsthorup/react-native-ble-plx-sandbox/demo/demo.md

 # Demo

-This demo shows how to create a React Native app to display name of neaby BLE devices, and then write fast and robust integration tests for this app using @larsthorup/ble-mock-recorder.
+This demo shows how to create a React Native app (which will display name of neaby BLE devices), and then write fast and robust integration tests for this app using [@larsthorup/ble-mock-recorder](https://www.npmjs.com/package/@larsthorup/ble-mock-recorder/).

 ## Prerequisites